isabella232/move-voicemail-to-s3-blueprint/moveVoicemailToS3Lambda/README.md

 To invoke this Lambda we will leverage EventBridge to tell us when a Voicemail has ended for this queue.
 The setup of EventBridge is well beyond the scope of this document.
 Please see the documentation for that here:
 [EventBridge Installation/Configuration](https://help.mypurecloud.com/articles/about-the-amazon-eventbridge-integration/)
-* On the GenesysCloud side you will need to specify the `v2.detail.events.conversation.{id}.voicemail.end` topic in the integration's configuration.
+* On the Genesys Cloud side you will need to specify the `v2.detail.events.conversation.{id}.voicemail.end` topic in the integration's configuration.
 * On the AWS side you will need to set up a Rule on your Event Bus so that when an event comes in, this Lambda is invoked.
 In order to accomplish that, you will want to specify an event patter like so on your rule.